 17 – Other Top Shopping Malls in Las Vegas

 Fashion Show Mall – Another monster Mall.
-The Fashion show is less dramatic and more geared to actually shopping than just browsing.
+The Fashion show is less dramatic and more geared toward actually shopping than just browsing.

 Miracle Mile – Another fairly dull and innocuous Mall.
 A great selection of shops but there is not much here if you are looking to just pass the time.
 Look out for the Indoor Rain Storm Shows, however, which are well worth checking out.
 Don’t get us wrong both the Fashion Show and Miricle Mile are GREAT Malls, they are just not great Free Activities.